Veridise/Picus/README.md

  Multiple single-letter switches can be combined after one `-`.
 For example, `-h-` is the same as `-h --`.
 ```

+If `<source>` is a R1CS file, we highly recommend that the Circom compilation should use the `--O0` flag and with the `--sym` option.
+Otherwise, Picus may not be as effective as it can.

 ## Results interpretation